Museo Regional de la Cerámica (Regional Museum of Ceramics)

 One of Mexico’s historic pottery-producing towns is home to a museum showcasing the craft.

 Tlaquepaque’s association with pottery starts with its very name, which is derived from the Náhuatl language and interpreted as “Atop Clay Hills.”
 Such is the connection that an expression in Mexico, “jarrito de Tlaquepaque” (“little clay jar from Tlaquepaque”) is commonly used to refer to someone perceived as delicate, or easily hurt.
 This pottery history has been celebrated in the form of the Regional Museum of Pottery since 1954.

 The museum is housed in the buildings of a former 19th-century hacienda.
 Its collection consists mostly of pottery pieces from the 18th and 19th centuries and showcases a large variety of techniques and finishes.

-While not as large as Mexico’s National Museum of Pottery, Tlaquepaque’s museum is still a great option to learn more about one of humanity’s oldest forms of tool-making, in a setting whose history is directly linked to the industry built around the craft.
+While not as large as Mexico’s National Museum of Ceramics, located nearby, Tlaquepaque’s museum is still a great option to learn more about one of humanity’s oldest forms of tool-making, in a setting whose history is directly linked to the industry built around the craft.

 Know Before You Go

 The museum is open from Tuesday to Saturday from 10 a.m. to 6 p.m. and Sundays open from 9 a.m. to 4 p.m.
 Entry is free.

 Follow us on Twitter to get the latest on the world's hidden wonders.